ivandavidov/myfire/README.md

 ## Disclaimer

-If you get hacked, please don't blame MyFire or me personally.
+Don't blame MyFire or me personally if you get hacked.
 Your security is entirely your responsibility - always remember that!

 ## Installation